nathanvid/infinitemage-website/content/chapters/chapter_0192.md

 While he was lost in thought, Amy approached.

-"Sirone, the sun looks like it's setting.
+"Shirone, the sun looks like it's setting.
 We decided to sleep here tonight, what do you think?"

 "Hm?
 That's fine with me too.
 I'm tired from fighting since morning.
 Let's rest from now on."

 "Um..."

 Kanya approached and spoke.
 Amy could tell just from her expression.
-Seeing how she had followed them, she was definitely concerned about her relationship with Sirone.
+Seeing how she had followed them, she was definitely concerned about her relationship with Shirone.

 "What is it?
 Do you have something to say to me?"